 - 1. After each semester, if the total earned credits are less than 75% of the registered credits or having SGPA of less than 5.0 then he/she will be placed on probation. - 2.
-Students on probation are allowed to take only 75% of the credits of the required credits in the

-- 3. The registration of any student is limited to 1.25 times of the average earned credits during previous two semesters subject to a minimum of 9 credits and a maximum of 24 credits. - 4.
+Students on probation are allowed to take only 75% of the credits of the required credits in the next semester.
+Faculty advisor will recommend as to how many credits have to be registered based on the students' previous performance. - 3.
+The registration of any student is limited to 1.25 times of the average earned credits during previous two semesters subject to a minimum of 9 credits and a maximum of 24 credits. - 4.
 On the recommendation of the faculty advisor and the Head of the Department, the studentswho are on probation will be advised to go for slow paced programme.
 Maximum duration of the programme is 3 years.